alexsave-dev/OfsBulkLoader/README.md

 The processed OFS file will be in the directory **OfsBulkLoader/ofs/archive** if the flag **POST.TO.TRANSACT=YES** in the spreadsheet.
 Otherwise the ready OFS file will in the directory **OfsBulkLoader/ofs** without further processing.

 # Settings
-**Important note: You don't need to change settings if you followed all instructions above and you are happy with existing structure of folders.
-If you decide to allocate the pack in another location then please change relevant paths**
+**Important note: You don't need to change settings if you followed all instructions above and you are happy with existing structure of folders and other settings.
+If you decide to allocate the pack in another location then please change relevant paths.**

 There are two fles with settings for the solution.
 The file **Transact_OfsBulkLoader.properties** has to be always placed in the directory UD.
 The file keeps settings for Transact part of the solution. **The current directory is UD if you define relevant paths for files and directories.**